 Karavos beach is an impressive natural park, where towering rocks (fjords) form an important observation area in the center of the Mediterranean as well as a hidden sea inlet, which used to be a pirate shelter 300 years ago and is now popular for short visits.

 Its tiny beach, is sandy and does not exceed 5m in width.
-In front of the beach is a channel and underwater canyon whose water gets gradually deeper as it reaches out into a rocky-bottomed harbor.
+In front of the beach there is a channel and underwater canyon whose water gets gradually deeper as it reaches out into a rocky-bottomed harbor.

 The beach is organized with sunbeds, sunshades and showers for a pleasant stay.
 If you find this scenery as amazing as we do, we will be happy to reserve your accommodation in the hotel, so that you can enjoy it for longer.